Oven Roasted Sweet Potatoes with Rosemary and Pomegranate

 Should I use parchment paper for roasting?

 I don’t like using parchment paper when it comes to roasting vegetables.
 In my opinion, vegetables brown better when there’s no parchment paper.
+To prevent the vegetables from sticking to the pan, I coat it with some olive oil.

 Can I make this recipe ahead of time?